How to Best Store Your Motorbike for Winter

 - Cover the bike.
 Lastly, the bike needs to be covered for winter and that’s best done with an actual motorcycle cover.
 If the bike didn’t come with one, invest in one.
 A cover will provide an added layer of protection from dirt, animals, and the elements, if it’s exposed to them.

 Riders should also be prepared with the name of a good attorney in case anything should happen when their motorcycles hit the road again.
 If you’ve gotten into an accident this season, or you get into one next season, don’t forget about us at Lependorf & Silverstein, P.C.
-We are experienced motorcycle accident attorneys in New Jersey, and we’ve worked on many of these types of cases.
+We are experienced winter weather motorcycle accident attorneys in New Jersey, and we’ve worked on many of these types of cases.
 If you’ve been hurt, you may be eligible for compensation.
 Don’t wait another minute to call (609) 240-0040.
 There is a statute of limitations on motorcycle accidents, so we should review your case right away!

 Call Our Office At (609) 240-0040 Today for Help

 Submit the following form for a Free Consultation and we will contact you as soon as possible.